atrahhdis/mahasivipassana/content/buddhism.md

 Although practicing **Mahasi (noting) Vipassana (Insight) Meditation** does not require a Buddhist background, it's true that it's tightly connected with (Theravada) Buddhist tradition and philosophy.

-If you don't know about Buddhism and you desire to get started, below you will find some useful resources.
+If you are not familiar with Buddhism and you want to get started, below you will find some useful resources for beginners.

-Please note that the person behind this website (who is heavily influenced by the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/)) does not follow any specific Buddhist tradition, thus all the suggestions below cover a wide range of Buddhism variations and teachings.
+Please note that the person (who is heavily influenced by the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/)) behind this website does not follow any specific Buddhist tradition, thus all the suggestions below cover a wide range of Buddhism variations and teachings.

 ## Books